lusamek/OpenCalphad/README.md

 ## 2. OC-image
-After the installation of virtualbox, you may find the image at the following link:
+After the installation of virtualbox, you may find the image at the following link.
 URL to download the version of OpenCalphad for classroom: https://www.dropbox.com/s/4lab0ipan8e0rrw/virtualbox-debian-opencalphad.zip?dl=0

 ## 3. Open image file